 Maritime security in the southern Red Sea is also affected by the conflict in Yemen as some fighting between the Houthis and the rival government supported by the Saudi-led coalition continues.
-The maritime dimension to this conflict is limited.
-Ceasefire talks in 2022 saw a substantial fall in cross-border attacks in Saudi Arabia, as well as an improved threat environment during transits through the Bab el Mandeb.
-Attacks have not taken place since, likely due to ongoing in negotiations between the Houthis and the Saudi-led coalition.
+The maritime dimension to this conflict is limited as diplomacy continues.
+The threat level for direct attacks against port and oil facilities in Saudi Arabia and the UAE is moderate while talks continue.